DX3906W/QA-Pair-generation-using-pre-trained-language-models/README.md

-# QA-Pair-generation-using-pre-trained-language-models
+# Automatic question-answer pairs generation using NLP pre-trained language models   -- How do they perform for educational purposes?

 ## 1. Introduction
 Three different approaches were implemented and fine-tuned on the **SQuAD dataset** to generate QA pairs:
-* multi-task
+* Multi-task
-* pipeline
+* Pipeline
-* joint model
+* Joint model

 The **distractors** are essential for multi-choice questions, one **T5-based distractor generation model** is fine-tuned with the **DG-RACE dataset**.